 Transpiration cools the plant but it does involve water exiting the leaves.
 That’s fine, provided that the plant can replace that lost water by sucking more up through its roots.
 When the soil is really dry, the plant can’t rehydrate itself and that’s when it goes into survival mode.

-Lawns and drought
+Dealing with lawns and drought

 A large lawn in very dry weather.
 It’s not unusual for different grass species to react slightly differently to drought.
 Fescue grasses and bent grasses tend to turn brown sooner than the deeper-rooting ryegrasses.
 The clover in the foreground seems to be doing OK too.
 Dry weather will reveal many of your lawn’s hidden secrets!

-What that means is that your lawn in hot weather will lose its green colour and its lovely texture to become brown, strawlike and well, parched.
+What that means is that your lawn in hot weather will lose its green colour and its lovely texture to become brown, straw-like and well, parched.

 At this point, you have two choices.
 You can either water your lawn, or you can work with nature and adapt your lawncare regime accordingly.